1901 Access Control Policy

 -

-The notification banner remains on the screen of agency information systems until users take explicit actions to log on to or further access the information system.
+Retain the notification message or banner on the screen until users acknowledge the usage conditions and take explicit actions to log on to or further access the system; and

 -